With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-University Of Alabama At Birmingham Beacon Recovery is a methadone treatment center in Birmingham, AL located at 401 Beacon Parkway West, Suite 150, 35209 zip code.
-University Of Alabama At Birmingham Beacon Recovery provides methadone/buprenorphine for pain management, suboxone prescription and naltrexone administration.
-In addition, University Of Alabama At Birmingham Beacon Recovery provides social skills development, early intervention for HIV and mental health services.
+University Of Alabama At Birmingham Beacon Recovery is a methadone clinic in Birmingham, Alabama located at 401 Beacon Parkway West, Suite 150, 35209 zip code.
+University Of Alabama At Birmingham Beacon Recovery provides suboxone prescription, methadone/buprenorphine for pain management and naltrexone administration.
+In addition, University Of Alabama At Birmingham Beacon Recovery offers transportation assistance, early intervention for HIV and case management.
 University Of Alabama At Birmingham Beacon Recovery provides opioid treatment for children and adolescents.

-Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp is a methadone clinic in Birmingham, AL situated at 151 Industrial Drive, 35211 zip code.
-Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp provides buprenorphine maintenance, buprenorphine detox and methadone maintenance.
-In addition, Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp provides social skills development, mentoring/peer support and case management.
-Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp provides opioid treatment for young adults and adults.
+Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp is a methadone clinic in Birmingham, AL located at 151 Industrial Drive, 35211 zip code area.
+Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp provides methadone detox, buprenorphine maintenance and buprenorphine detox.
+Also, Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp provides case management, social skills development and mentoring/peer support.
+Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp includes opioid treatment for adults and young adults.
 Birmingham Metro Treatment Center Metro Treatment Of Alabama Lp also provides detox treatment that includes: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.